Deck Resurfacing

 In English, this means the structure under your deck surface must still be built of pressure treated lumber, and the joists which the decking sits on – and are anchored too - must be closer together.
 Generally, 12 inches on center, vs 16 or 24 inches for lumber – depending on whether you are using deck boards or dimensional lumber for your decking.

 So, composite decking costs more per the board foot than wood decking, and because the joists must be closer together there is greater lumber cost in the structure of the deck.
 For that extra cost, you get a great looking deck surface, with greatly reduced maintenance, and no splinters in your bare feet.
-With lumber prices elevated the last two years due to COVID and trade barriers, the cost difference between the two options has actually decreased.
+With lumber prices elevated the last two years due to trade barriers, the cost difference between the two options has actually decreased.

 If you need to resurface your deck, check out composite decking, it may be ideal for your needs.